Ong Ewe Hai

-Kapitan China Ong Ewe Hai (c.
-1830–1888), was a prominent businessman and community leader in Sarawak.
+Kapitan China Ong Ewe Hai (Chinese: 王有海; pinyin: Wáng Yǒuhǎi; c.1830–9 June 1888), was a prominent businessman and community leader in Sarawak.

 Family history

 Generations of the Ong family played a prominent role for the Hokkien community in Sarawak.
 Ong himself was a prominent Kapitan Cina to the Hokkien community of Sarawak, and a successful businessman in multiple fields.
 His son, Ong Tiang Swee also succeeded him as Kapitan Cina, and subsequently, his grandson, Ong Kwan Hin.
 Both Ong Tiang Swee and Ong Kwan Hin were the first two Chinese people nominated to the Sarawak Council Negri (Legislative Council) in 1937.
 His great-grandson, Ong Kee Hui, also went into business and subsequently public service, where he co-founded the Sarawak United People's Party (SUPP), Sarawak's first political party in 1959.
 Kee Hui later served as the Minister of Local Government and Housing, and established the Ministry of Science Technology & Environment under Tun Razak's Cabinet, serving as a Federal Minister.